blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 **`t*_demand_w` matches the 15-minute demand-charge window but energy is still estimated.** The `t*_demand_w` field reports the peak 15-minute blocked-average demand (average watts over the highest completed 900-second window in the summary period).
 This matches the most common North American utility demand-charge billing interval and is a useful load-profile indicator and a reasonable input for internal bill-back proportioning.
 However, the underlying energy is still derived from periodic power snapshots, not a continuous integral.
 For 30-minute demand tariffs, change `DEMAND_INTERVAL_SEC` to `1800` in the firmware and reflash.

-**Runtime sensor-fault detection is best-effort, not certified.** `fault_mask` currently reflects three categories of hardware condition: `FAULT_BIAS_RANGE` (ADC DC offset outside the expected 1.40–1.90 V half-rail window), `FAULT_SATURATED` (signal RMS exceeding 85 % of the ADC half-swing), and `FAULT_VOLTAGE_REF` (shared voltage-reference path bias, saturation, or implausibly low line voltage — propagated simultaneously into every active channel's nibble).
+**Runtime sensor-fault detection is best-effort, not certified.** `fault_mask` currently reflects three categories of hardware condition: `FAULT_BIAS_RANGE` (ADC DC offset outside the expected 1.40–1.90 V half-rail window), `FAULT_SATURATED` (centered-signal RMS approaching the ADC rail — trips when RMS exceeds the equivalent of 85 % of the 1.65 V half-rail peak amplitude, ≈ 0.99 V RMS at the ADC pin), and `FAULT_VOLTAGE_REF` (shared voltage-reference path bias, saturation, or implausibly low line voltage — propagated simultaneously into every active channel's nibble).
 Low or absent current is intentionally excluded from `fault_mask`: a legitimately unloaded tenant circuit produces the same near-zero current reading as a disconnected Rogowski coil, so treating it as a hard fault would quarantine valid zero-usage billing intervals.
 These checks can catch gross hardware faults but cannot distinguish a genuinely zero-load tenant from a silently failed sensor.
 A production deployment that requires more rigorous fault coverage should add a commissioning-time baseline capture and cross-check `fault_mask` against historical baselines in the downstream system.

 **Single-phase circuits only.** Each Rogowski coil wraps one conductor.
 A split-phase (120/240 V) tenant feed requires two coils per tenant; a three-phase feed requires three.
 This design uses A0–A4, leaving one remaining on-board analog input (A5) before an external analog multiplexer or ADC is required.